mjo22/cryojax/README.md

 Note that in order to jit-compile the `model` we must create a wrapper for it because it is a `dataclass`, not a function.
 Alternatively, one could create a custom loss function from calling `Image` methods directly, such as `Image.render`.

 Additional components can be plugged into the `Image` model's `PipelineState`.
-For example, `Ice` models are supported.
-For example, `EmpiricalIce` stores an empirical measure of the ice power spectrum. `ExpIce` generates ice as gaussian noise whose correlations decay exponentially.
+For example, `Ice` and electron beam `Exposure` models are supported.
+For example, `GaussianIce` models the ice as gaussian noise, and `UniformExposure` uniformly scales the signal to a given standard deviation.
 Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model. `DetectorImage` turns this into a detector readout, while `GaussianImage` adds the ability to evaluate a gaussian likelihood.

 For these more advanced examples, see the tutorials section of the repository.
 In general, `cryojax` is designed to be very extensible and new models can easily be implemented.